 To be sure that you know what you’re getting when you ask for LSHF cable, insist that it is BS EN 50525-3-11 compliant.

-As the well-known adage so succinctly states; ‘Time is money’.
+As the well-known adage so succinctly states; ‘time is money’.
 It’s always a challenge to keep a construction project on schedule, so any products that offer simple and rapid installation should be a welcome option.
-A traditional hard-wired installation involves manually wiring each luminaire in a room to a central junction box which can be extremely time and labour intensive.
-An ever more popular choice now is to use a prefabricated lighting connection and control system, because it can save significant installation time on site.
-Modular systems like this are pre-wired by the manufacturer, then simply plugged-together on site.
-Using a prefabricated system rather than traditional hard wiring can reduce installation time on site by up to 50%.
+A traditional hard-wired installation involves manually wiring each luminaire in a room to a central junction box.
+This can be extremely time and labour intensive.
+An ever more popular choice now is to use a prefabricated lighting connection and control system.
+This type of ‘plug and play’ system can save significant installation time on site.
+Modular systems are pre-wired by the manufacturer, then simply plugged-together on site.
+Using a prefabricated system rather than traditional hard wiring can reduce installation time on site by up to 60%.
 This also leads to reduced requirement for skilled labour.
 Cable snagging, and wastage are also cut down.

 Using a modular plug-together system makes it relatively easy to update or replace areas of your lighting installation without disrupting everyday use of the building.
 If the lighting connection system is tested to BS5733 it means that onload connection and disconnection is possible.